tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 It reminded me of a warehouse, a towering structure that almost looked like it was part of the storm.
 Nathaniel pulled me further, chuckling.
 When I parted my lips to cry out, he promptly slammed his hand over my mouth.

-“Do the job well, Johnson, and we’ll think about taking you on full time.”
+“Do the job well, J, and we’ll think about taking you on full time.”

 We reached a garage-like door, and with the click of a button, it was slowly gliding upwards.

-To my surprise, this place reminded me of a reception area inside a dentist.
+To my surprise, this place reminded me of a lounge.

-The floor was carpeted, a cosy lounging area filled with expensive looking sofas, and a TV playing what looked like an old cartoon.

 There was a desk, a short blonde wearing a Christmas hat sitting behind a laptop.